- Q: What are viruses, worms, and trojans?

 (877) 689-8638 Toll free, outside the Huntington/Charleston calling areas

 - Use an Internet firewall.
-Windows Vista and Windows XP with SP2 has a firewall already built-in and turned on by default.
+Windows has a firewall already built-in and turned on by default.

 - Backup your data.
-If you computer gets infected and damaged, then you still have your data in backup so that you can restore it onto your original machine or another machine.
+If your computer gets infected and damaged, then you still have your data in backup so that you can restore it onto your original machine or another machine.

 - Email us to verify the accuracy of the message.